mark-smits/CSD3/Teensy/README.md

 ChimeTime_full.ino
 All functionality combined into one Arduino file.
 This is the (in progress) code that the Teensy will run for ChimeTime.

+ChimeTime_full_50msSustainedTrigger
+Is the same as the other full code, but sends piezo data as a stream instead of single 1 and 0 per trigger.
+Streams 1 for 50ms when triggered, then continuously sends 0's.

 1xMPU6050.ino
 Reads 3 axis from both the accelerometer and gyroscope, prints to the serial monitor and outputs accelerometer data over the USB serial bus.